googleapis/api-linter/docs/rules/core/0233-http-method.md

 ## Details

-This rule looks at any message matching beginning with `BatchCreate`, and complains if the HTTP verb is anything other than `POST`.
-It _does_ check additional bindings if they are present.
+This rule looks at any RPCs with the name beginning with `BatchCreate`, and complains if the HTTP verb is anything other than `POST`.

 ## Examples